-In addition to the tasks related to the selection process, the VFC decided to develop ToR for the Consultation Group.
-The role of the Secretariat was also clarified as one of arranging and recording meetings for VFC members and providing necessary information and materials required for members to complete their tasks (Box 2).
+In addition to the tasks related to the selection process, the VFC decided to develop Terms of References ("ToR") for the Consultation Group.
+The role of the Secretariat was also clarified into one of arranging and recording meetings for VFC members and to provide necessary information and materials required for members to complete their tasks (Box 2).

-&lt;sup>8 Organizations included PACT, NTFP-EP, Winrock International, USAID Cambodia, Grandis Timber Limited (Commercial Reforestation), Cambodia Indigenous Youth Association (CIYA), Buddhism for Development, NGO Forum on Cambodia, and the RTS (Fisheries Administration).
+8 Organizations included PACT, NTFP-EP, Winrock International, USAID Cambodia, Grandis Timer Limited (Commercial Reforestation), Cambodia Indigenous Youth Association (CIYA), Buddhism for Development, NGO Forum on Cambodia, and the RTS (Fisheries Administration).

-&lt;sup>9 Interviews with VFC members, on 25 September and 2 October 2013.
+9 Interviews with VFC members, on September 25 and October 2, 2013.

-Box 3: Excerpts from ToR Voluntary Facilitation Committee for the REDD+ Consultation Group Selection Process
+Box 3: Excerpts from Terms of Reference: Voluntary Facilitation Committee for the REDD+ Consultation Group Selection Process